A short history of a remarkable place.

 From prehistorical geological shifts that sculpted rivers and moved mountains to the celebration of Transylvania County as a world-class location for arts and adventure in recent decades, the history of this storied place is written across its landscape and woven into the rich tapestry of local culture.

 As part of the Appalachian Mountain chain, Transylvania County’s high peaks and rolling ridges were first created by a shift of geological plates about 450 million years ago.
-These early mountains eroded down into almost a flat plain over subsequent geological eras only to be uplifted into its current topography during the Cenozoic era.
+These early mountains eroded down into almost a flat plain over subsequent geological eras only to be uplifted into their current topography during the Cenozoic era.

 These events would create the valleys and peaks of the Appalachians and Blue Ridge.
 They would cause the New River and the French Broad to flow north instead of south.
 And they would leave Transylvania with over 200 waterfalls.